-UNC Medical Center conducts a comprehensive education and development program that is designed to help you grow, learn and enrich your skills.
+UNC Hospitals conducts a comprehensive education and development program that is designed to help you grow, learn and enrich your skills.
 Our orientation program is competency-based and conducted by Nursing Services Divisions of Nursing Professional Development, Practice and Research and of Nursing Informatics - as well as our service-based Clinical Nurse Education Specialists and unit-based Nurse Education Clinicians.
 The orientation consists of didactic instruction, skills labs and a clinical preceptorship which is tailored to your needs and experience level.
 If you are a recent graduate or an RN entering a new specialty, you will receive educational and clinical support throughout the transition to independent practice.

 The University has been a pioneer in North Carolina Area Health Education Centers (AHECs) and is the flagship campus for continuing education of healthcare professionals.
 Our Nurses benefit from these teaching/learning opportunities.